Awesome

 Hermes engine and direct debugging (Recommended)

-React-native set Hermes as default engine from 0.70.
+React-native set Hermes as default engine.
 Please see official documentation to get details.

 The Hermes engine is an open source JavaScript engine created by Facebook to optimize building and running React Native applications.
 It improves app performance and decreases app size.